Skip to content

 Public Class delegate1

-' definition of a function prototype
+' function prototype definition

 ' accepts 2 integers as parameters and returns an integer

-Delegate Function operation(ByVal n1 As Integer, ByVal n2 As Integer) As Integer
+Delegate Function opération(ByVal n1 As Integer, ByVal n2 As Integer) As Integer

 ' two instance methods corresponding to the prototype